Move Past Your Trauma and Rediscover All of the Optimism and Joy Life Has to Offer!

-EMDR treatment has been called a “breakthrough” therapy technique by many clients and mental health professionals alike, as it is a relatively short-term treatment that’s been shown to be safe, effective, and long lasting, without requiring the use of medications.
+EMDR therapy has been called a “breakthrough” therapy technique by many clients and mental health professionals alike, as it is a relatively short-term treatment that’s been shown to be safe, effective, and long lasting, without requiring the use of medications.

-It is a simple, non-invasive process, which facilitates emotional healing quickly and effectively.
+It’s a simple, non-invasive process, which facilitates emotional healing quickly and effectively.

-So, how does EMDR therapy work?
+So, how does EMDR trauma therapy work?

 EMDR is based on the rapid eye movement (REM) the human brain uses during sleep that helps us process our daily emotional experiences.
 This back-and-forth eye movement bi-laterally stimulates the brain, allowing us to reconnect our left-brain and right-brain hemispheres, and it’s the same bi-lateral stimulation that EMDR uses to help us reprocess traumatic experiences.

-That being said, while EMDR typically involves the use of rapid, bi-lateral eye movements, it may also involve tapping, tonal, or other bi-lateral stimulation.
+That being said, while EMDR treatment typically involves the use of rapid, bi-lateral eye movements, it may also involve tapping, tonal, or other bi-lateral stimulation.
 This is because it’s the bi-lateral stimulation of EMDR that allows us to re-experience previously trapped emotions in a non-threatening way so that healing can occur.